gu-lseg/intro-to-programming/source/introduction.rst

 .. tip::

-    We want to change directories into the 'documents' folder.
+    We want to change folders (directories) into 'documents'.

-    Take a look at the :ref:`Terminal 101 <terminal-101>` section to work out how to change directories.
+    Take a look at the :ref:`Terminal 101 <terminal-101>` section to work out how to change folders.

 `terminal` is a program often called a shell.
 It is an alternative to the point and